AqwamCreates/Universal-Character-Cognition-Optimal-Sampler-Settings/README.md

   * Ranging From Characters Similar To Psychologists, Counselors, Healthcare Workers, Journalists And Police Officers

   * PS: Profoundly Disturbing For My "Sociopath" Brain.
 I Thought It Would Not Be That Common.
 Every Character I Tried Have Some Sort Of Manipulative Aspects In Their Character Configurations.
 The Only Exceptions Are Judges And Lawyers, but even then that is tough to achieve.
+The Cleanest We Can Get Are From Ethicists (Uilitarinian And Virtue Ethics Only.)

 * Reveals What Kind Of Training Data Was Fed For That Particular Model